Key Takeaways

 I don’t want to praise melatonin too much but, trust me, it quite deserves praise.
 It is by far the most well-researched sleep aid of all time (pharmaceutical or supplemental) with a very successful track record of reducing sleep latency (the time it takes to fall asleep) and fighting jet lag.

-If we were to rate natural sleep aids on a scale of 1 to 10, melatonin is not only a 9.5 but it also pushes the other options down two points just to make more distance between them.
+If we were to rate natural sleep aids on a scale of 1-to-10, melatonin is not only a 9.5 but it also pushes the other options down two points just to make more distance between them.

 It isn’t a cure-all for sleep however.
 It focuses specifically on the aforementioned “sleep latency” as melatonin is the neurotransmitter that primarily causes you to fall asleep.
 Once you are actually asleep then other neurotransmitters take part in making the sleep restful and deep.

+So for those of you who can easily fall asleep, melatonin probably won’t do much for you.
 For those of you who remain awake for 30 minutes or more before trying to fall asleep though?
 Melatonin is a godsend.

 Even though it only improves the ability to fall asleep, that’s a major problem for many people, and there are other things you can do to increase the quality of your sleep once you’re sacked out.

-Best Natural Sleep Aid #2
+Best Natural Sleep Aid #2: Chamomile

 This one surprised me since I thought it would be useless; normally tea is very overhyped in the “alternative medicine” field.
 However, chamomile does seem to have some promise.